B.A. (1976) – Princeton University, New Jersey

 Prior to his position at University of California, San Francisco (UCSF), Dr. Powe was the inaugural James F. Fries Professor of Medicine and University Distinguished Service Professor of Medicine in the Department of Medicine at the Johns Hopkins University School of Medicine, where he directed the Welch Center for Prevention, Epidemiology, and Clinical Research, and the Training, Education, and Career Development Program for the Clinical and Translational Science Institute.

 Dr. Powe’s research has involved clinical epidemiology, health services research, and patient outcomes research using prospective methods of randomized controlled trials and cohort studies, cost-effectiveness analysis, meta-analysis, retrospective analyses of administrative databases, and survey research.
 He has extensive experience in developing and measuring outcomes in chronic kidney disease.
-Dr. Powe is author of more than 400 articles including studies of early referral of chronic kidney disease patients, patient-physician contact in dialysis care, cost-effectiveness of screening for proteinuria, racial differences in cardiovascular procedure use among CKD patients, effect of treatment modalities on survival, outcomes of dialysis care by type of ownership, access to transplantation, and organ donation.
+Dr. Powe is author of more than 450 articles including studies of early referral of chronic kidney disease patients, patient-physician contact in dialysis care, cost-effectiveness of screening for proteinuria, racial differences in cardiovascular procedure use among CKD patients, race and kidney function, effect of treatment modalities on survival, outcomes of dialysis care by type of ownership, access to transplantation, and organ donation.